kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 #### Integration tests
 - Create 2 ResourceFlavors each with a different AdmissionCheck and test if a Workload contains the AdmissionCheck associated with one of the ResourceFlavors;
 - Create 2 AdmissionChecks: one associated with ResourceFlavor and the other with ClusterQueue.
 Test if a ClusterQueue is inactive
+- Create 2 ResourceFlavors, "reservation" and "spot" with an AdmissionCheck, and Workload that require "spot" Flavor.
+Check if the Workload contains the AdmissionCheck associated with "spot" Flavor.

 ## Drawbacks